 be a sister to every Girl Scout.

-We encourage like-minded individuals and organizations to stand beside her to impact our culture.
+We encourage like-minded individuals, organizations and corporations to stand beside her to impact our culture.

 Copyright © National Stand Beside Her Movement.
 All rights reserved.